Roger-luo/Moshi.jl/README.md

 > [!IMPORTANT]
 >
 > This project is in the early stage of development.
-The macro syntax has been iterated acorss several packages including Expronicon, MLStyle.
+The macro syntax has been iterated across several packages including Expronicon, MLStyle.
 The syntax are mostly stable.
 However, the API and features are subject to change.

 ## Installation